 Serpentinites are found in relation to all types of plate boundaries.
 The timing of serpentinization, however, has been challenging to determine due to a lack of minerals with established dating techniques.

-My approach is to use magnetite to date serpentinites from a variety of tectonic environments.
+My approach is to use magnetite and spinel to date serpentinites from a variety of tectonic environments.

 My field areas include the hyper-extended margin settings in the Swiss Alps and the Iberia-Newfoundland margin, an exhumed subduction complex in Syros, Greece, and the Oman ophiolite.